Vicba/Sociali/README.md

 # werkpunten
-delete post access code denied en dan nog update voor de likes add user to post
+delete post access code denied (only if user)

+add user to post